thiagola92/thiagola92.github.io/blog/2024-03-31-c-cpp-lib-win/index.md

 ## Project from Zero

 Seguiremos a mesma ideia do post no Linux.
+Apenas tendo o nosso código:

 ```
 project/